-NBC does not accept advertising for cigarettes (including electronic cigarettes or e-cigarettes), chewing tobacco, snuff tobacco, and small cigars, or the use of these products in advertisements.
-On a case-by-case basis, NBC will accept fleeting depictions of tobacco use in advertisements for FDA-approved smoking cessation products, services or advertising to discourage or prevent smoking.
+NBC does not accept advertising for cigarettes (including electronic cigarettes or e-cigarettes), chewing tobacco, snuff tobacco, small cigars, or nicotine pouches, or the use of these products in advertisements.
+On a case-by-case basis, NBC will accept fleeting depictions of tobacco use in advertisements for FDA-approved smoking cessation products, services, or advertising to discourage or prevent smoking.